Table of Contents

 - Drowsiness due to excess sedative effects

 Avoid concomitant administration of chamomile during iron intake.

-There is a case of a 70-year-old woman who, while being treated with warfarin, was admitted to hospital with multiple internal hemorrhages after having used chamomile products (tea and body lotion) to soothe upper respiratory tract symptoms.
+There is a case of a 70-year-old woman who, while being treated with warfarin, was admitted to hospital with multiple internal hemorrhages after having used chamomile products (tea, and body lotion) to soothe upper respiratory tract symptoms.
 Chamomile may have interacted with warfarin by a pharmacodynamic effect, because of its coumarin content.

-- Chamomile is contraindicated in following cases:
+- Chamomile is contraindicated in the following cases:

 - Known allergy to chamomile or

-- Other members of the Composite / daisy family
+- Other members of the Composite/daisy family